Czechoslovakia: Munich Agreement, and Two-Step German Occupation

 The deportation of Jews to concentration camps was organized under the direction of Reinhard Heydrich, and the fortress town of Terezín was made into a ghetto way station for Jewish families.
 On 4 June 1942 Heydrich died after being wounded by an assassin in Operation Anthropoid.
 Heydrich's successor, Colonel General Kurt Daluege, ordered mass arrests and executions and the destruction of the villages of Lidice and Ležáky.
 In 1943 the German war effort was accelerated.
 Under the authority of Karl Hermann Frank, German minister of state for Bohemia and Moravia, some 350,000 Czech laborers were dispatched to the Reich.
 Within the protectorate, all non-war-related industry was prohibited.
 Most of the Czech population obeyed quiescently up until the final months preceding the end of the war, while thousands were involved in the resistance movement.

 For the Czechs of the Protectorate Bohemia and Moravia, German occupation was a period of brutal oppression.
 Czech losses resulting from political persecution and deaths in concentration camps totaled between 36,000 and 55,000.
 The Jewish populations of Bohemia and Moravia (118,000 according to the 1930 census) were virtually annihilated.
 Many Jews emigrated after 1939; more than 70,000 were killed; 8,000 survived at Terezín.
 Several thousand Jews managed to live in freedom or in hiding throughout the occupation.

-Despite the estimated 136,000 deaths at the hands of the Nazi regime, the population in the Reichsprotektorate saw a net increase during the war years of approximately 250,000 in line with an increased birth rate.
+Despite the estimated 136,000 deaths at the hands of the Nazi regime, the population in the Protectorate saw a net increase during the war years of approximately 250,000 in line with an increased birth rate.

-On 6 May 1945, the third US Army of General Patton entered Pilsen from the south west.
+On 6 May 1945, the third US Army of General Patton entered Plzeň from the south west.
 On 9 May 1945, Soviet Red Army troops entered Prague.